ORIGIN OF AN IDEA

-Earlier that day Mullan had received a WhatsApp text from a friend, 80-year-old Irish missionary, Fr.
-Pat Clarke CSSp, who has spent most of his adult life fighting for the rights of the people in Sao Paulo’s favelas, and the indigenous peoples affected by illegal logging in both the Amazon and the remnants of Brazil’s Atlantic Rain Forests.
+On 29 September 2017 Don Mullan received a WhatsApp text from a friend, 80-year-old Irish missionary, Fr.
+Pat Clarke CSSp, who has spent most of his life fighting for the rights of the poor in Sao Paulo’s favelas, and the indigenous peoples affected by illegal logging in both the Amazon and the remnants of Brazil’s Atlantic Rain Forests.

 The text included a link to a short BBC documentary about Africa’s Great Green Wall.
-Something that Mullan had never heard about.
 A wall, when completed, that would span the width of the continent of Africa, in the Sahel belt south of the Sahara Desert, aimed at halting the desertification of the continent, due to Climate Change.
+It was the first time Mullan learned of the initiative.

 Mullan’s imagination was immediately set ablaze.
 For over a year he had listened with incredulity at the divisive proposal to build a wall along the southern border of the USA, to be paid for by Mexico!
 A wall with the specific purpose of keeping the poor of Central and South America from entering the territory of the United States.